MalouRise/Advanced-Algo/README.md

 2.**Loop** : We use nested loops to traverse all possible indices of i1, i2, j1, and j2.

-3.**Calculate** : For each combination of indices, we calculate the sum of the corresponding submatrix using the NumPy library.
+3.**Calculate** : For each combination of indices, we calculate the sum of the corresponding submatrix.

 4.**Update** : If a larger sum is found, we update the maximum sum and the indices of the result.